Aspose/releases.aspose.com/content/en/words/net/release-notes/2026/aspose-words-for-net-26-1-release-notes.md

 An ability to save documents as Docling JSON format (Deep Search document) has been implemented.

-The following changes have been made to the API:

 A new class [DoclingSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/doclingsaveoptions/doclingsaveoptions/) has been implemented.

 A new item Docling has been added to the [SaveFormat](https://reference.aspose.com/words/net/aspose.words/saveformat/) enum type.

 A new item Docling has been added to the [WarningSource](https://reference.aspose.com/words/net/aspose.words/warningsource/) enum type.

 {{< highlight csharp >}}
 /// <summary>
 /// Can be used to specify additional options when saving a document into the <see cref="SaveFormat.Docling"/>